MDAnalysis/UserGuide/doc/source/data_structures.rst

     * :attr:`dihedrals`: all dihedral TopologyObjects in the system
     * :attr:`impropers`: all improper TopologyObjects in the system

-It also contains several methods for Topology manipulation:
+Modifying a topology is typically done through the :code:`Universe`, which contains several methods for adding properties:

     * :func:`add_TopologyAttr`
     * :func:`add_Residue`
     * :func:`add_Segment`

+See `the Topology system <../topology_system.html>`_ for more information on which :code:`TopologyAttr`\ s can be added.

 AtomGroup